mets/METS-primer/Chapter-3.md

 could, of course, serve different purposes in different applications of the METS standard.

+`<fileGrp>` may point to pertinent metadata groups `<mdGrp>` and metadata elements `<md>` in the Metadata Section `<mdSec>` of the METS document by means of an MDID attribute.

-A `<div>` element at any level can be associated with one or more `<dmdSec>` elements by means of its DMDID attribute.
-It is assumed that any descriptive metadata referenced by a `<div>` element pertains to the division as a whole.
-See the description of the DMDID attribute below.
-A `<div>` element at any level can also be associated with administrative metadata contained in one or more rightsMD, techMD, sourceMD and/or digiprovMD elements.
-Typically this capability would be used to link the content represented by a division with the rights metadata that governs its use.
-For example: the root `<div>` in a digital object encoded using METS that represents a video might point to a `<rightsMD>` element that expresses the copyright and access restriction information for the entire video.
-See the description of the ADMID below.
+A `<div>` element at any level can be associated with one or more metadata groups `<mdGrp>` and metadata elements `<md>` in the Metadata Section `<mdSec>` of the METS document by means of its MDID attribute.
+It is assumed that any metadata referenced by a `<div>` element pertains to the division as a whole.
+For example: the root `<div>` in a digital object encoded using METS that represents a video might point to a `<md>` element that expresses the copyright and access restriction information for the entire video.

 #### Division -- example

-The simple encoding fragment below demonstrates the div features described thus far, including the TYPE, LABEL, and DMDID attributes.
+The simple encoding fragment below demonstrates the div features described thus far, including the TYPE, LABEL, and MDID attributes.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>